Vetëvendosje: 2013 local elections

 Vetëvendosje participated in the 2013 local elections, which marked Vetëvendosje's first ever participation in local elections.
 Shpend Ahmeti from Vetëvendosje won the elections in the capital Pristina over LDK leader and former mayor Isa Mustafa.
 Until then, Pristina was considered a LDK stronghold.
 Vetëvendosje managed to gain local assembly seats in most of Kosovo's municipalities, but it did not win any other mayoral race.
-Vetëvendosje failed to win local assembly seats in the following municipalities: Dragaš, Leposavić, Zvečan, Zubin Potok, Novo Brdo, Gračanica, Mamuša, Parteš, Klokot, and North Mitrovica.
+Vetëvendosje failed to win local assembly seats in the following municipalities: Dragash, Leposavić, Zvečan, Zubin Potok, Novo Brdo, Gračanica, Mamusha, Parteš, Klokot, and North Mitrovica.
 Overall, Vetëvendosje came fourth with a decrease in votes in comparison to the 2010 parliamentary election.
 A session of the party's General Council was called on December 15, 2013 which between other things discussed these results as well as necessary action in response to them.
 According to Shpend Ahmeti's words during an interview with Top Channel, there were also changes in the statute of Vetëvendosje, which came out of the General Council meeting.

 2017 local elections

-In the 2017 local elections, Vetëvendosje won in won three municipalities.
+In the 2017 local elections, Vetëvendosje won in three municipalities.
 Vetëvendosje won a second term in Pristina with Shpend Ahmeti and also won in Prizren with Mytaher Haskuka and in Kamenica with Qendron Kastrati.
 Prior to Vetëvendosje's victory, Prizren was ruled by PDK for 18 years and was called PDK's 'Jerusalem'.
 Shpend Ahmeti and Qendron Kastrati left Vetëvendosje in early 2018 after the split of the movement.
 In the summer of 2019, Agim Bahtiri, mayor of Mitrovica joined Vetëvendosje.
-After the resignation of mayor Agim Veliu, an extraordinary election was held in Podujeva on 29 November 2020.
+After the resignation of mayor Agim Veliu, an extraordinary election was held in Podujevë on 29 November 2020.
 Vetëvendosje's Shpejtim Bulliqi won the election and is now the mayor of Podujeva until the regular 2021 election.

 2021 local elections

 Vetëvendosje participated in the 2021 local elections and won 4 municipalities and 193 municipal council positions.

+After the resignation of four mayors in the north of Kosovo and the subsequent boycott by the Serb local majority, Vetëvendoje won the 2023 elections in Leposavić and North Mitrovica, with a turnout of 1.06% and 4.62%, respectively.
+The election result was recognized by the US and other Western countries, but groups of local Serbs refused to allow the newly-elected mayors to enter their offices.
+Kosovo government's decision to deploy the Special Operations Unit of the Kosovo Police to the northern municipalities to enable the mayors to enter their offices led to international backlash and a clash between Kosovo and some of its Western partners.
+The EU introduced some measures against the government of Kosovo.